shakobuwu/bombardier/README.md

 The Processes to build this image
 * Enable Travis CI cronjob on this repo to run build daily on master branch
-* Check if there are new tags/releases announced in flake8 via Github REST API
+* Check if there are new tags/releases announced via Github REST API
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with latest version as tag and push to hub.docker.com